apache/openwhisk-deploy-kube/docs/k8s-docker-for-windows.md

 ### Using helm to install OpenWhisk

-Installation expects `openwhisk` namespace to be created.
-To create, run

-`kubectl create namespace openwhisk`

 Indicate the Kubernetes worker nodes that should be used to execute user containers by OpenWhisk's invokers.
 For a single node development cluster, simply run: